-The next ALPC meeting is scheduled for May 9, 2013 at 10:00 AM at the Purgatory State Reservation in Sutton, MA.
+The next ALPC meeting is scheduled for October 30, 2013 at 10:00 AM at Purgatory Chasm State Reservation in Sutton, MA.
 For additional details: Agricultural Lands Preservation Committee Meetings.

 The Agricultural Lands Preservation Committee (ALPC) is chaired by the Commissioner of Agriculture, Gregory C. Watson, and is comprised of state officials and farmers.
 The role of this committee is to evaluate and accept or reject Agricultural Preservation Restriction (APR) applications for the APR Program based upon the suitability of land as to soil classification and other criteria for agricultural use; the fair market value of such land and the fair market value of such land when used for agricultural purposes as determined by independent appraisals and the degree to which the acquisition would serve to preserve the agricultural potential of the Commonwealth.
 The commissioner may establish rules and regulations to preserve what may be deemed necessary to carry out the program.
 The committee will submit an annual report indicating the number and geographic distribution of applications accepted and rejected, and the acreage and cost of the acquisitions.